skillerious/TornTargetTrackerV2/README.md

 ## Highlights

-- VS Code-style chrome with dark theme, activity bar, and sidebar navigation.
+- VScode inspired dark theme, activity bar, and sidebar navigation.
 - Add, edit, and remove targets with nicknames and notes.
 - Live status refresh with configurable intervals and attackable filters.
 - Built-in rate limiter with exponential backoff, jitter, and `Retry-After` support.